Chickens make great helpers when it comes to gardening and being self-sufficient.

 Your chooks do not only provide you with fresh eggs, but they can also make your life in the garden easier and more productive by providing compost!

 Your chickens can eat the little critters in your vegetable garden if you let them go “free-range” in a DIY chicken tunnel.
 But that’s just one of the things they can do.
 What’s even better is that they can also help you in making good compost!

 Now some of you might be thinking that this is asking too much from the chickens.
 On the contrary, they will love you if you give them this job!

 You see chickens don’t like to get bored.
-They love to run, dig, peck and scratch all the time.
-They will go mad, sick even, if they don’t get busy with enough physical activity.
+They love to run, dig, peck, and scratch all the time.
+They will go mad, and sick even if they don’t get busy with enough physical activity.
 And this is exactly what makes them perfect for the job – a good compost heap requires that it be turned at regular intervals.

 That aside, there is a host of other reasons why composting with the help of your chickens is a great idea: